Bikie gangs form fund to mount High Court challenge

 The Democrats and Greens unsuccessfully attempted to have the laws opened to judicial review – where judges could independently assess decisions – during a lengthy debate this month in the Legislative Council.
 The State Opposition supported the Government in blocking the move, agreeing it would enable lawyers to launch legal challenges in the state’s courts.

 Police Minister Paul Holloway last night said: “To allow judicial review or legal challenges to declarations, control and public safety orders created by the new laws would have undermined the operation of the State Government’s anti-bikie legislation.”

 He said members of organised criminal groups were well funded and had access to the best legal advice and representation.
 The new laws were expected to be effective from late July or early August.

 This is a change, they actually posted the comment I left.

-Don’t kid yourselves that these so-called “anti-bikie laws” are designed just to target the “bikie gangs.”
+Don’t kid yourselves that these so-called “anti-bikie laws” are not designed just to target the “bikie gangs.”
 They are designed to be used on anybody that the state police and government choose to target.
 Their lauded anti-fortress law which was supposedly only put in place to target the outlaw motorcycle clubs’ club houses can be used against you if you have a high fence with a lockable gate surrounding your home.
 Under the law, if you deliberately make it difficult for just one policeman to enter your home, you may be charged under the anti-fortress laws.
 Similarly with the new law that supposedly gives police the power to order a club member to take his colours off isn’t limited to outlaw motorcycle club members.
 The law will allow police to give orders and press charges on clothing that they “deem” to be unsuitable for society.
 And now they give the police and Attorney General the oportunity to declare illegal any motorcycle club that they choose.
 Again this will be a law on the books that will allow the state police and government to target any group they wish to persecute and declare illegal.